WellthCare

 There are three rare but important scenarios where pre-existing conditions may still matter:

-1. Grandfathered individual plans: If you have a plan that has been continuously in effect since before March 23, 2010, and has never lost its grandfathered status, it may still exclude pre-existing conditions for up to 12 months.
-However, most such plans no longer exist.
+1. Grandfathered individual plans: If you have a plan that has been continuously in effect since before March 23, 2010, and has never lost its grandfathered status, it might still exclude pre-existing conditions for up to 12 months.
+But most of those plans are gone now.

 2. Transitioning between employer plans: If you switch jobs and have a gap in coverage of more than 63 days, some older group health plans that are not fully ACA-compliant could impose a pre-existing condition waiting period.
-Today, this is extremely rare for large employer plans, but it's worth asking your new employer.
+That's rare today, but ask your new employer to be sure.

 Final Checklist to Confirm Your Coverage